Giuseppe Fava: Death and aftermath

 On 5 January 1984, Fava was killed while he was waiting to pick up his granddaughter, who was rehearsing a part in a theatre comedy.
 The week before, he had been a guest on Enzo Biagi's national TV show on Rete 4, where he denounced the sway the Mafia held in parliament.

 In 1994, Maurizio Avola, a nephew of Santapaola, confessed to killing Fava, and became a pentito.
 He also confessed to some seventy other murders.
 Avola said that his uncle Nitto Santapaola had ordered the killing of the journalist, as a favour to the cavalieri.
 In 1998, Santapaola and Aldo Ercolano were convicted for ordering the killing of Giuseppe Fava.
 In 2001, the Court of Appeal in Catania confirmed the life sentences of Santapaola and Ercolano and the actual killer, Maurizio Avola, but acquitted Marcello D'Agata, Vincenzo Santapaola (nephew of Nitto Santapaola), and Franco Giammuso, who had allegedly assisted in the murder.
 Avola was sentenced to six years and six months in prison.
 In 2003, the Supreme Court confirmed the sentences of Santapaola, Ercolano, and Avola.

-Fava's son, Claudio, is a Member of the European Parliament for Italy with the Democrats of the Left (DS).
+Fava's son, Claudio, was until 2009 a Member of the European Parliament for Italy with the Democrats of the Left (DS).

 The volumes Process to Sicily and The Sicilians of 1970 and 1978, respectively, collect Giuseppe Fava's most meaningful journalistic inquiries.
 Among his novels are Gente di rispetto (1975), Prima che vi uccidano (1977), and Passione di Michele (1980).